 Projections of benefits for financial reporting purposes are based on the substantive plan and include the types of coverage provided at the time of each valuation and the historical pattern of sharing of costs between OPERS and plan members.
-The total OPEB liability was determined by an actuarial valuation as of December 31, 2021 rolled forward to the measurement date of December 31, 2022.
+The total OPEB liability was determined by an actuarial valuation as of December 31, 2022, rolled forward to the measurement date of December 31, 2023.
 The actuarial valuation used the following actuarial assumptions applied to all prior periods included in the measurement in accordance with the requirements of GASB 74:

 Experience study 5 - year period ended December 31, 2020

 Wage inflation 2.75 percent

-Projected salary increases 2.75 to 10.75 percent (includes wage inflation at 2.75 percent)
+Projected salary increases 2.75 percent to 10.75 percent (includes wage inflation at 2.75 percent)

 Single discount rate:

-Current measurement date 5.22
+Current measurement date 5.70 percent

-Prior measurement date 6.00 percent
+Prior measurement date 5.22 percent

 Investment rate of return 6.00 percent

-Municipal bond rate 4.05
+Municipal bond rate 3.77 percent

-Health care cost trend rate 5.50 percent, initial 3.50 percent, ultimate in 2036
+Health care cost trend rate 5.50 percent, initial 3.50 percent, ultimate in 2038

 Actuarial cost method Individual entry age normal

-Pre-retirement mortality rates are based on 130% of the Pub-2010 General Employee Mortality tables (males and females) for State and Local Government divisions and 170% of the Pub-2010 Safety Employee Mortality tables (males and females) for the Public Safety and Law Enforcement divisions.
-Post-retirement mortality rates are based on 115% of the PubG-2010 Retiree Mortality Tables (males and females) for all divisions.
-Post-retirement mortality rates for disabled retirees are based on the PubNS-2010 Disabled Retiree Mortality Tables (males and females) for all divisions.
+Pre-retirement mortality rates are based on 130% of the Pub-2010 General Employee mortality tables (males and females), for State and Local Government divisions and 170% of the Pub-2010 Safety Employee Mortality tables (males and females) for the Public Safety and Law Enforcement divisions.
+Post-retirement mortality rates are based on 115% of the PubG-2010 Retiree mortality tables (males and females) for all divisions.
+Post-retirement mortality rates for disabled retirees are based on the PubNS-2010 Disabled Retiree Mortality tables (males and females) for all divisions.
 For all of the previously described tables, the base year is 2010 and mortality rates for a particular calendar year are determined by applying the MP-2020 mortality improvement scales (males and females) to all of these tables.